alainschmutz/KafkaTechBier/01_Exercise/README.md

 kafka-console-consumer --bootstrap-server localhost:9092 --topic topic1 --from-beginning
 ```

-You can now switch over to the producer terminal, produce some data, switch to the consumer terminal and see that data is going to be processed
+You can now switch over to the producer terminal, produce some data, switch to the consumer terminal and see that data is going to be processed.
+Also you can check the data of the topics by using the Kafka UI.

 **Browse the Kafka UI**

-... and play a little bit around
+... take a look at some other topics and play a little bit around

 # Exercise 2
 **Setup**